-In this section we will recognize when to use a hypothesis test or a confidence interval to draw a conclusion about a population mean.
-We then will describe the sampling distribution of sample means and draw conclusions about a population mean from a simulation.
-This has many applications in the world for analyzing heights of basketball players to teachers salaries.
+- Recognize when to use a hypothesis test or a confidence interval to draw a conclusion about a population mean. - Describe the sampling distribution of sample means. - Draw conclusions about a population mean from a simulation.

 • Concepts in Statistics.
 Provided by: Open Learning Initiative.
 Located at: http://oli.cmu.edu.
 License: CC BY: Attribution